-The residency program consists of one resident in colon and rectal surgery rotating every three months between Stony Brook University Hospital and Winthrop-University Hospital (which is 36 miles from Stony Brook).
+The residency program consists of one resident in colon and rectal surgery rotating between Stony Brook University Hospital and Winthrop-University Hospital (which is 36 miles from Stony Brook).
 The rotations begin at Stony Brook.
 At Winthrop the dedicated faculty of our training program are: Dean P. Pappas, MD, clinical instructor of surgery and on-site training director; Jules E. Garbus, MD; Paul A. Hartendorp, MD; Steven Pelaez, MD; Mala Balakumar, MD; Sanjay Jobanputra, MD; and David E.K.
 Hong, DO.

 The continuity of the educational experience at both institutions is ensured through the collaborative efforts of the director of the training program at Winthrop and the program director at Stony Brook.

 The content of the educational experience is directed toward fulfilling the requirements of the American Board of Colon and Rectal Surgery.
 Residents gain operative experience through a large volume of diverse surgical procedures, including reconstructive anorectal surgery, surgery for inflammatory bowel disease, emergency colon resections, ambulatory anorectal surgery, and all aspects of office and endoscopic procedures.
 Our state-of-the-art Surgical Skills Center at Stony Brook offers residents essential training experience by means of surgical simulation of laparoscopic colorectal surgery.
 This is lab also provides an opportunity for research in surgical simulation and new techniques.
-(See Stony Brook study abstract that was presented at the 2009 Annual Meeting of the American Society of Colon and Rectal Surgeons: “Simulated Laparoscopic Sigmoidectomy Training: Responsiveness of Surgery Residents" and our study, "Simulated Transanal NOTES Sigmoidectomy Training Improves the Responsiveness of Surgical Endoscopists.")
+(See Stony Brook study abstract that was presented at the 2009 Annual Meeting of the American Society of Colon and Rectal Surgeons: "Simulated Laparoscopic Sigmoidectomy Training: Responsiveness of Surgery Residents" and our study, "Simulated Transanal NOTES Sigmoidectomy Training Improves the Responsiveness of Surgical Endoscopists.")